25 Shade-Loving Plants for Where the Sun Don’t Shine

 6. Begonias

 Use begonias to add vibrancy to container gardens placed in shady spots of your patio.
-A range of hues appear, even in a single bloom, and if stored in a dry spot over winter, their tubers can be recycled the following year.
+A range of hues appear, even in a single bloom, and if stored in a dry spot over winter, begonia tubers can be recycled the following year.

 Get Vermilion Red begonias from Burpee for $24.95 (four plants).